codecraftuk/codecraftuk.github.io/_posts/2018-06-27-FirstTimeSpeakers-Promo.md

 ---
 layout: post
-title: "FirstTimeSpeakers Promo"
+title: "First Time Speakers"
-description: FirstTimeSpeakers Promo!
+description: First Time Speakers!
 All the details about how to sign up here!
 ---

-In general, our meetup udoes not run presentation based events, as we focus on events during which everyone can participate and be heard.
+In general, our meetup does not run presentation based events, as we focus on events during which everyone can participate and be heard.

-However, we have decided to organise a FirstTimeSpeakers event during which new speakers will be encouraged to give a 10-15 min talk about anything tech related - any stack, any softskill.
+However, we have decided to organise a First Time Speakers event during which new speakers will be encouraged to give a 10-15 min talk about anything tech related - any stack, any soft skill.

 Why?
 Well, because we are interested in seeing new faces and hearing of new perspectives, experiences and technologies.
 We are a welcoming meetup and we can also help speakers to prepare.